da-nial/Fuzzy-Inverted-Pendulum/README.md

 To the best of my knowledge, this project was designed by [Hassan Kazemi Tehrani](https://github.com/shayanthrn) and Kasra Mojallal, who also provided the starter code.
-My contributions include solving the problem using the added FuzzyController ands its related classes.
+My contributions include solving the problem using the added FuzzyController and its related classes.

 ## Course Information